Standing Tall: Sim to Real Fall Classification and Lead Time Prediction for Bipedal Robots: Method: Nominal Fall Prediction Algorithm, Hardware Description

 \subsection{Hardware Description}

 We utilize the bipedal robot Digit \cite{ref:ar_digit} developed by Agility Robotics.
 Digit is approximately 1.6m, weighs 48 kg and has 30 degrees of freedom, 20 actuated joints, and an integrated perception system.
-Figure \ref{fig:digitHardware} illustrates Digit's kinematic architecture.
+Fig. \ref{fig:digitHardware} illustrates Digit's kinematic architecture.